aspagnuolo/SQL_Banking_Use_Case/README.md

 # SQL: Banking Use Case
 The aim of the project is to create a denormalised table containing behavioural indicators on the customer, calculated on the basis of transactions and product possession.
 The purpose is to create features for a possible supervised machine learning model.
-`db_banking.sql` provides information on customer accounts and transactions.
+`db_bancario.sql` provides information on customer accounts and transactions.
 The features created, for each client_id, are the following:
 - Age
 - Number of outgoing transactions on all accounts